|

 created, and subsequently updated, by Gerry Anderson.
 Interesting

-film 'Forbidden Planet', a musical score that is essentially
+Planet', a musical score that is essentially rock'n'roll, a

-Captain of 'Stingray', and effects by the great man.
-Somehow
+as the Captain of 'Stingray', and effects by the great man.

-Survey Flight Nine headed by Captain Tempest are joined by a
+Scientific Survey Flight Nine headed by Captain Tempest are

-him on the ship.
-Prospero arrives accompanied by a robot called
+invites him aboard the ship.
+He arrives with a

-Ariel and his beautiful teenage daughter, Miranda.
-She has never
+robot called Ariel and his beautiful teenage daughter, Miranda,

-seen a human apart from her father and is immediately struck
+who has never seen a human apart from her father and is immediately

 Ariel reports that the Science Officer is on her way to the